Privacy Policy

 What account deletion removes: your email address, login sessions, personal projects (and their tabs, runs, and shares), saved preferences, and your subscription identifiers.

 What account deletion preserves and why: test runs you logged inside a team workspace stay with that workspace.
 The system identifiers connecting those rows to you — your user id, your email — are removed, so “logged by” appears blank to other members.
-The structural record of what was tested, when, and with what result remains in the team's audit trail.
-This is what makes shared workspace history usable for compliance, audits, and post-incident reviews.
+The structural record of what was tested, when, and with what result remains so the team's shared history stays intact.
 If you contributed to a workspace and want additional content reviewed for redaction, email support and we'll handle it case by case.

 Contact